PasGl/ooblox/README.md

 The second entry allows Modules to find all available textures.

+The third entry allows Modules to find all available 3D models.

 The other entries are shortcuts for scenes.
 ```
         location ~ /js/vrobjects {